-Quick: Which Cubs starting pitcher has the best stat line in September?
-Is it resurgent ace Jake Arrieta?
-Veteran lefty and postseason stud Jon Lester?
-Trade-deadline pickup Jose Quintana?
+Quick question: Which Cubs starting pitcher has the best stat line in September?
+Is it resurgent ace Jake Arrieta, veteran lefty and postseason stud Jon Lester or trade-deadline pickup Jose Quintana?

 Nope.
 It's 38-year-old John Lackey, pitching in his 15th big league season.

-In three September starts, Lackey has struck out 18 in 18.2 innings while holding opposing hitters to a .156 average and posting a 1.93 ERA.
+In three September starts, he has struck out 18 in 18.2 innings while holding opposing hitters to a .156 average and posting a 1.93 ERA.

 Mostly, though, Lackey deserves attention for turning it on at the right moment and proving why his 4.62 ERA in 2017 belies a seasoned big-game pitcher hungry for the autumn spotlight.

 With all the hype surrounding Giancarlo Stanton's home run barrage and Bryce Harper's injury comeback, Kris Bryant has been something of a forgotten man.

 Yet the reigning NL MVP has hit .322 with a .961 OPS since the All-Star break.
 What's more, he launched a game-winning two-run home run in the 10th inning Thursday to seal a key 5-3 victory against the Milwaukee Brewers at Miller Park.

 At 25 years old, he's just entering his prime and is gaining steam when he needs to.

 It's not a revolutionary notion, but another week-and-change of Bryant doing Bryant things would give the Cubbies quite a headwind going into the playoffs.